nldd419/Reason/README.md

 ## Contributions

+### How to build
+First, you should run `init-submodules.bat` at the root folder to initialize submodules, or you can do the init process manually by `git submodule init` command.
+Then, you can open the solution and run the project.

 ### How to add samples
 Inherit `ISample`, name the class 'SampleXXX', and put it under 'Samples/Basic' folder.
 If the category of the sample is not 'Basic', you should create a new folder under the 'Samples' folder and put the sample in it.
 ```